StockNews.com Begins Coverage on Universal Security Instruments (NYSEAMERICAN:UUU)

-StockNews.com initiated coverage on shares of Universal Security Instruments (NYSEAMERICAN:UUU – Free Report) in a research report sent to investors on Friday.
+StockNews.com initiated coverage on shares of Universal Security Instruments (NYSEAMERICAN:UUU – Free Report) in a research report released on Thursday morning.
 The firm issued a hold rating on the stock.

-UUU opened at $1.48 on Friday.
-Universal Security Instruments has a one year low of $1.27 and a one year high of $5.20.
+Universal Security Instruments stock opened at $1.44 on Thursday.
+Universal Security Instruments has a 12-month low of $1.27 and a 12-month high of $5.20.

-Universal Security Instruments (NYSEAMERICAN:UUU – Get Free Report) last posted its earnings results on Tuesday, February 20th.
+Universal Security Instruments (NYSEAMERICAN:UUU – Get Free Report) last announced its quarterly earnings results on Tuesday, February 20th.
 The company reported $0.04 earnings per share (EPS) for the quarter.
-The firm had revenue of $4.66 million for the quarter.
-Universal Security Instruments had a return on equity of 6.76% and a net margin of 1.74%.
+The company had revenue of $4.66 million for the quarter.
+Universal Security Instruments had a net margin of 1.74% and a return on equity of 6.76%.

 Universal Security Instruments, Inc, together with its subsidiary, engages in the design, marketing, and distribution of safety and security products for use in homes and businesses in the United States and internationally.
 It offers a line of safety alarms, including units powered by replaceable batteries, sealed batteries, and battery backup alarms; and smoke alarms, which include hearing impaired and heat alarms, as well as carbon monoxide alarms, door chimes, ventilation products, ground fault circuit interrupters, and other electrical devices under the UNIVERSAL and USI Electric trade names.